-- Approval for Academic Training must be submitted at least 2 weeks prior to the DS-2019 expiration date.
+- Approval for Academic Training must be submitted at least 2 weeks prior to your program completion date or the DS-2019 expiration date, whichever is sooner.

 - Authorization for Academic Training will only be given when the student has shown proof of purchase of appropriate health insurance (including evacuation and repatriation) that covers the entire Academic Training period.